New York Islanders (17-6-4) at New Jersey Devils (8-12-3)

 The Line: New Jersey Devils +142 / New York Islanders -162 --- Over/Under: 5.5 Click to Get Latest Betting Odds

-The New York Islanders and New Jersey Devils meet Tuesday in NHL action at the Prudential Center.
+The New York Islanders and the New Jersey Devils meet in NHL action from the Prudential Center on Sunday.